THE RELEASE OF THE MATERIAL CREATION

 We think the overcomers are the firstfruits of the true Church, the true Bride of the Lamb, because of what the Scriptures state concerning the Bride of the Lamb and because of what is written concerning those who do not overcome but who themselves are overcome.

 We are not contrasting people who are outside the Christian assemblies with those who are inside.
 We are discussing only those who are part of the golden lampstands of the Lord.

 First of all, what does the Scripture state with respect to the Bride of the Lamb?

-My dove, my undefiled is but one; she is the only one of her mother, she is the choice one of her that bare her.
-The daughters saw her, and blessed her; yea, the queens and the concubines, and they praised her.
+My dove, my perfect one, is the only one, the only one of her mother, the favorite of the one who bore her.
+The daughters saw her and called her blessed, the queens and the concubines, and they praised her.
 (Song of Solomon 6:9)

-That he might present it to himself a glorious church, not having spot, or wrinkle, or any such thing; but that it should be holy and without blemish.
+that He might present her to Himself a glorious church, not having spot or wrinkle or any such thing, but that she should be holy and without blemish.
 (Ephesians 5:27)

 It is apparent that the Wife of the Lamb is to be perfect in every respect.
 There will be no blemish in her.

 Those who “overcome” the world, Satan, and their own lusts and self-will are given rewards that are in keeping with the righteousness, holiness, and glory of the Wife of the Lamb.